 Jodie Barker received a B.A. in French and women's studies from Wayne State University and a M.A. in romance languages and literatures from the University of Missouri-Kansas City.
 She began her doctoral work at L'Ecole Normale Supérieure in Lyon, France and completed it in the Department of French at Rutgers University.
 Her dissertation, entitled Vers/Mouvements: Ethics of Difference in French-Language Poetry and Theatre from 1970-1982, engages philosophy with movement in poetry and theatre in French speaking worlds.

-Jodie is interested in translation, art and the avant-garde, movement and corporality, l'extrême contemporain, continental philosophy, particularly cosmopolitanism, ethics and hospitality, and active and creative pedagogy.
-She teaches courses on French language, translation and culture.
+Jodie is interested in translation, art and the avant-garde, movement and corporality, l'extrême contemporain, continental philosophy, and creative pedagogy.
+She teaches courses on French language, literature, writing, business, culture and translation.
 Currently, she is translating the poems of Léon-Gontran Damas.